Help Desk FAQ: What Do I Need to Know About Nonprofit Raffles?

 • Raffle tickets cannot be sold by individuals under 18 years of age except for Raffles conducted by Eligible Organizations designed to benefit activities of children at an event generally attended by persons under 18 years of age.

-• An Eligible Organization may hold more than one Raffle at a time without registering with the Gambling Control Unit as long as the prize of each “winning chance” is equal to or less than $10,000.
+• An Eligible Organization may hold more than one Raffle at a time without registering with the Gambling Control Unit as long as the prize of each “winning chance” is equal to or less than $10,000 and it is not an “Internet Raffle”.

-• Internet Raffle: An Eligible Organization may conduct an Internet raffle if the eligible organization registers with the Gambling Control Unit, the raffle is conducted by a licensed Internet raffle operator identified on the Internet raffle application form, and the Eligible Organization completes the applicable questions on the application to the satisfaction of the Gambling Control Unit.
-The Eligible Organization and Internet raffle operator may not permit a person under 18 years of age to purchase a raffle ticket and may not advertise or market the Internet raffle in a manner that has a high possibility of reaching persons under the age of 18.
+An Eligible Organization may conduct an Internet Raffle if the eligible organization registers with the Gambling Control Unit, the raffle is conducted by a licensed Internet Raffle operator identified on the Internet Raffle application form, and the Eligible Organization completes the applicable questions on the application to the satisfaction of the Gambling Control Unit.
+The Eligible Organization and Internet Raffle operator may not permit a person under 18 years of age to purchase a raffle ticket and may not advertise or market the Internet Raffle in a manner that has a high possibility of reaching persons under the age of 18.

 Federal Rules